How to Attract More Shoppers to your Outdoor Market Booth

 They’ll also be more likely to remember you after the market.
 How many booths and vendors did they walk past or into that day?
 How many did they get to feel comfortable, refreshed and better walking out than they did coming in?
 Hopefully just one; yours!

-I’ve personally never shopped in a store that hands me a glass of champagne to sip while I shop but when I’ve seen it done on TV, I immediately think luxury.
-No, you’re not handing out champagne but you’re adding a little extra for your shoppers, which adds to the whole experience.
+I’ve personally never shopped in a store that hands me a glass of champagne to sip while I shop but when I’ve seen it on TV, I immediately think luxury.
+Those little details subtly impact the value shoppers place on the products in the store.